mhagger/git-when-merged/README.md

 Find the merge commit that brought `COMMIT` into the specified `BRANCH`(es).
 Specifically, look for the oldest commit on the first-parent history of each `BRANCH` that contains the `COMMIT` as an ancestor.

 ```
-Options:
+positional arguments:
+  commit                The commit whose destiny you would like to determine.
+  branch                The destination branch(es) into which <commit> might
+                        have been merged.
+(Actually, BRANCH can be an
+                        arbitrary commit, specified in any way that is
+                        understood by git-rev-parse(1).)
+If neither <branch>
+                        nor --pattern/-p nor --default/-s is specified, then
+                        HEAD is used.

+optional arguments:
   -h, --help            show this help message and exit
-  -p PATTERN, --pattern=PATTERN
+  --pattern PATTERN, -p PATTERN
                         Show when COMMIT was merged to the references matching
                         the specified regexp.
 If the regexp has parentheses
                         for grouping, then display in the output the part of
                         the reference name matching the first group.
-  -n NAME, --name=NAME  Show when COMMIT was merged to the references matching
+  --name NAME, -n NAME  Show when COMMIT was merged to the references matching
                         the configured pattern(s) with the given name (see
                         whenmerged.<name>.pattern below under CONFIGURATION).
-  -s, --default         Shorthand for "--name=default".
+  --default, -s         Shorthand for "--name=default".
-  -r, --recursive       Follow merges back recursively.
+  --recursive, -r       Follow merges back recursively.
-  --abbrev=N            Abbreviate commit SHA-1s to the specified number of
+  --abbrev N            Abbreviate commit SHA-1s to the specified number of
                         characters (or more if needed to avoid ambiguity).
+See
-                        See also whenmerged.abbrev below under CONFIGURATION.
+                        also whenmerged.abbrev below under CONFIGURATION.
   --no-abbrev           Do not abbreviate commit SHA-1s.
-  -l, --log             Show the log for the merge commit.
+  --log, -l             Show the log for the merge commit.
-  -d, --diff            Show the diff for the merge commit.
+  --diff, -d            Show the diff for the merge commit.
-  -v, --visualize       Visualize the merge commit using gitk.
+  --visualize, -v       Visualize the merge commit using gitk.

-  COMMIT
-      a commit whose destiny you would like to determine (this
-      argument is required)

-  BRANCH...
-      the destination branches into which <commit> might have been
-      merged.
-(Actually, BRANCH can be an arbitrary commit, specified
-      in any way that is understood by git-rev-parse(1).)
-If neither
-      <branch> nor -p/--pattern nor -s/--default is specified, then
-      HEAD is used

 Examples:
   git when-merged 0a1b                     # Find merge into current branch